GiantDisgustingKingBlueBaby/IncubusAtHome/README.md

 Treat this like the base api's AddMinisaac(), without the playanim argument.
 This function returns an EntityFamiliar Object.
 If both arguments are nil, spawns a mimicking Minisaac that mimics P1 at P1's Position by default.

-!!!
-DO NOT MESS WITH THE MINISAACS' KEY COUNT(EntityFamiliar.Keys)!!!
+# DO NOT MESS WITH THE MINISAACS' KEY COUNT(EntityFamiliar.Keys)!